Kreswell/kreswell.github.io/_posts/Calc 0.5.1 Complex Numbers.md

 	x^2 = n,
 $$

 but now we can't over/under-shoot the estimate with rational numbers.
 There are no rational numbers that square to a negative number. *That's* what's so weird about "imaginary" numbers.
 There's no $n \in \mathbb{Q}$ such that $n^2$ is "close" to -1.
 So instead, we just give $\sqrt{-1}$ a name, $i$, and call it a new thing.
+Remember, inventing a new number is not a new activity!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NzY4OTAyNywyMTI2MzI3Nzk3XX0=
+eyJoaXN0b3J5IjpbNjc4MjYwNDI0LDIxMjYzMjc3OTddfQ==
 -->